kasnadoona5/opnsrchsentient/README.md

 # Inside the new screen session, activate the environment and start the Uvicorn server
 source venv/bin/activate
 uvicorn main:app --host 0.0.0.0 --port 8000
 Your server is now running.
-To leave it running in the background, detach from the session by pressing Ctrl + A, then releasing, and then pressing D.
+To leave it running in the background, detach from the session by pressing Ctrl + A, releasing, and then pressing D.
 To re-attach to the session later (to view logs or restart), use screen -r api.
 Step 6: Open the Firewall
 Allow external traffic to reach your API on port 8000.